abyssyli/Summer2025/README.md

 koffi612.py issue: why the last graph is so wierd?
 Because there should be \lambda1, \lambda2, \lambda3, respectively, in front of each of the three loss funtions.

 The next step: the reaction difussion equation.
 Due by next Tuesday 3 PM, LA time.

+Update 0701: Removed the two .py files.
+Added the notebook for Linear Reaction Diffusion Equation.
+However, that is uselsss, because the linearity makes accurate approximation especially sensitive to the initial and boundary conditions, as any small mismatch propagates clearly through the solution.